ahmadshuraih/LB-Tester/readme.md

 #### Attributes:

-> testName: string //This will be displayed by error or fault test in the test log<br>
+> testName: string //This will be displayed by error or fault test in the test log.<br>
-> expectedSrverName: string //This will be compared with the server name that will be returned by the response<br>
+> expectedSrverName: string //This will be compared with the server name that will be returned by the response.<br>
-> expectedServerPort: string //This will be compared with the server port that will be returned by the response<br>
+> expectedServerPort: string //This will be compared with the server port that will be returned by the response.<br>
-> expectedTenantId: string //This will be compared with the tenant id that will be returned by the response<br>
+> tenantId: string //This will be added to the request url instead of #{tenantId}.<br>
-> requestParameters: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'<br>
+> requestParameters: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'.<br>
-> requestBody?: any //(optional) This is for the requst body<br>
+> requestBody?: any //(optional) This is for the requst body.<br>
-> requestHeaders: AxiosRequestConfig<any> //(optional) This is for the request headers
+> requestHeaders: object //(optional) This is for the request headers.

 #### Functions:

-> addRequestParameter(requestParamater: RequestParameter): void //Add a request parameter to the request parameters list within the test object<br>
+> addRequestParameter(requestParamater: RequestParameter): void //Add a request parameter to the request parameters list within the test object.<br>
-> getRequestParametersAsString(): string //Get the request paramaters list as string like this 'name1=val1&name2=val2'<br>
+> getRequestParametersAsString(): string //Get the request paramaters list as string like this 'name1=val1&name2=val2'.<br>
-> toTesterOptions(): TesterOptions //Get a TesterOptions object using the attributes of TesterObject and the configurations
+> toTesterOptions(): TesterOptions //Get a TesterOptions object using the attributes of TesterObject and the configurations.

+### TestObjectList

+TestObjectList is used to generate new TestObjects based on a given TestObject and to contain the TestObjects as a list and to manage them within it:

+#### Attributes:

+> originalTestObject: TestObject //The original TestObject wich will be copied (Only tenantId will be replaced if neccessary).<br>
+> startTenantId: string //is the start tenant it wich will be increased based on incrementStep.<br>
+> totalTestObjects: //is how many test objects you want to generate.<br>
+> fixedTenant: boolean //If you want to increased the startTenantId of the generated TestObjects or use it as-is for all generated objects from the originalTestObject.<br>
+> incrementStep: number //how many steps (numbers) do you want to increase the startTenantId per generated object.<br>
+> testObjects: TestObject[] //The list that contains all TestObjects.<br>

+#### Functions:

+> addTestObject(testObject: TestObject): void //Adds a test object into the test objects list.<br>
+> #incrementTenantId(incrementValue: number): string //Increments the startTenantId and return it as string.<br>
+> createAndSetTestObjectsList(): TestObject[] //Generate the TestObjects and add them to the current list.

 ### testconfig.json